Blake’s Novel – Part 1 April 1992

 Naturally she had him gagged and shackled in no time, but it was easy to tell he was too harmless for anything really weird.
 Some suggestive humiliation and a sharp spank or two with a leather strap would do.

-She decided to celebrate by having V-sex with her favourite London boy as a kind of farewell.
+She decided to celebrate by having V-sex with her fuck-buddy as a kind of farewell.
 She’d planned on just disappearing on him, but what the hell – why not give him a parting shot to remember?

 Sally thought of Walter’s face as she crushed her cigarette butt under the step of her high heel shoe.
 And to think, she’d been foolish enough to pay him in advance.
 No matter, the job had to be done and now she’d have to do it herself – with the help of that hippy.